 Dr. Meera Baindur is an educator, researcher, and writer in philosophy and environmental humanities.
 She was formerly an associate professor at Manipal Centre for Philosophy and Humanities, Manipal Academy of Higher Education, India.
 She is currently working as a ethics expert and online course designer for a Geneva based organization called Globalethics.net.
 Her book Nature in Indian Philosophy and Cultural Traditions was published by Springer (2015).
 She has a doctoral degree in the interdisciplinary area of environmental philosophy from the National Institute of Advanced Studies, Bangalore.
 Earlier, she stayed with village communities in the Himalayas for a few years, working at a grassroots level on environment and sustainability issues.
 During this time, she also pursued traditional studies in Indian philosophy and yoga.
 Her research interests include Indian Philosophy, environmental philosophy and environmental humanities, conceptualisation of nature in Indian thought, gender and religions as well as landscape deities and ecological practice in the Himalayas, rituals, and cultural geography.
 Her recent work focuses on Indian philosophical concepts related to body through the framework of gender, place, ritual and aesthetic traditions.
 She is currently working on two projects, one on the emerging field of cyber ethics or internet ethics and the other on a phenomenon called “ecofear” in Environmental humanities.
 She also runs a vlog on youtube on Indian philosophy called Mistress of Philosophy.

-Varun S Bhatta is an assistant professor of philosophy at FLAME University.
+Varun S Bhatta is an assistant professor of philosophy at Indian Institute of Science Education and Research Bhopal (IISER Bhopal).
+Previously he was an assistant professor at FLAME University.
 He finished his doctoral studies at National Institute of Advanced Studies (Bengaluru).
 Prior to his Master’s in Humanities, he worked as a developer in the IT sector for five years.
 Metaphysics and philosophy of science are some of the areas he has worked on.
 His recent research was on the nature of scientific objects.
 Specifically, he focused on wave-particle duality phenomenon in the context of physical objects.
-Some of the published works on this topic are: Duality in Science (2020) (co-authored with Sundar Sarukkai) and Plurality of Wave-Particle Duality (2020).
+Some of the published works on this topic are: Duality in Science (2020) (co-authored with Sundar Sarukkai), Plurality of Wave-Particle Duality (2020) and Critique of Wave-Particle Duality of Single-Photons [Forthcoming].

 Vijay Govind Nath is a student of philosophy from Kerala.
 He was a research associate at the Philosophy in Action project and has been a part of barefoot philosophers since 2018.
 He is currently working at his family’s restaurant in Kerala while pursuing research on the notions of ‘merit’ and how they inform hierarchies.
 He has a Masters in philosophy from the University of Hyderabad.